The Blonde Hair Troubleshooter

-So many of us, including myself, are dearly missing our trips to the salon – my go-to (of course) is Taylor Taylor London at Liberty.
-Our in-house colourists would advise using colour management products such as the Davines Heart of Glass range or wiig over a box dye to maintain your shade for as long as you need.
+The colourists at Liberty’s resident salon Taylor Taylor London would advise using colour management products such as the Davines Heart of Glass range or wiig (over a box dye) to maintain your shade for as long as you need.

 For concealing greys, muting roots and managing oily regrowth, Bumble and bumble. tinted Hair Powder will help tide you over.
 This multi-purpose dry formula is the ultimate beauty shortcut, functioning as a dry shampoo that cleanses, adds texture and corrects colour until your next wash.

 Should I be using colour correcting products and if so, how often?

 wiig is a saviour for blondes craving daily maintenance and care in-between salon visits.
 This three-in-one product not only neutralises unwanted yellow and brassy tones, but repairs hair from within using a bonding agent that helps prevent breakage while sealing the cuticles for protection.
 All this ensures cool, crisp, smooth blonde hair which looks and feels like silk, for effortless styling and brushability.
 It replaces your conditioner once a week or fortnight – leave on for a minimum of 3-5 minutes, or up to an hour to achieve an ice cool tone.